Pula: Austrian Littoral province and union with Italy

-Following the collapse of Austria-Hungary in 1918, Pola and the whole of Istria – except the territory of Castua Kastav – went to Italy.
+Following the collapse of Austria-Hungary in 1918, Pola and the whole of Istria, except the territory of Castua/Kastav, went to Italy.
 Pola became the capital of the Province of Pola.
 The decline in population after World War I was mainly due to economic difficulties caused by the withdrawal of Austro-Hungarian military and bureaucratic facilities and the dismissal of workers from the shipyard.
 Under the Italian Fascist government of Benito Mussolini, non-Italians, especially Croatian residents who came to Pola under Austro-Hungarian rule, faced stringent political and cultural repression because they had now to integrate themselves into the Kingdom of Italy and learn the Italian language.
 Many left the city and went back to the newly created Yugoslavia.
 After the collapse of Fascist Italy in 1943, the city was occupied by the German Wehrmacht and remained a base for U-boats.
 Consequently, the city was subjected to repeated Allied bombing from 1942 to 1944.
-In the last phase of the war, Pola saw the arrest, deportation, and execution of people suspected of aiding the Axis, by the partisans who together with the Yugoslav communists killed many soldiers and civilians, in the first episodes of what would have been named, later on, the Foibe massacres.
+In the last phase of the war, Pola saw the arrest, deportation, and execution of people suspected of aiding the Axis, by the partisans who together with the Yugoslav communists liberated but also killed many soldiers and civilians, in the first episodes of what would have been named, later on, the Foibe massacres.

 Post–World War II and modern era

-After the war the Istrian Italians of Pula left Yugoslavia towards Italy (Istrian-Dalmatian exodus).
+After World War II, the Istrian Italians of Pula left Yugoslavia towards Italy (Istrian-Dalmatian exodus).
 For two years after 1945, Pola was administered by the Allied Military Government for Occupied Territories (AMG).
-Pola formed an enclave within south Istria that was occupied by Yugoslavia since 1945 with the help of Churchill.
+Pola formed an enclave within south Istria that was administered by Yugoslavia since 1945 with the help of Churchill.
 The AMG was occupied by a company of the United States 351st Infantry and a British battalion of the 24th Guards Brigade.
-Istria was partitioned into occupation zones until the region became officially united with the Socialist Federal Republic of Yugoslavia (SFR Yugoslavia) on 15 September 1947, under terms of the Paris Peace Treaties.
-The city became part of the Socialist Republic of Croatia, a federal state within SFR Yugoslavia, upon the ratification of the Paris Peace Treaties on 15 September 1947 – which also created the Free Territory of Trieste.
-Initially Pola's population of 45,000 was largely made up of ethnic Italians.
-However, between December 1946 and September 1947, the vast majority of Italians fled to Italy.
+Istria was partitioned into occupation zones until the region became officially united with the Federal People's Republic of Yugoslavia on 15 September 1947, under terms of the Paris Peace Treaties.
+The city became part of the People's Republic of Croatia, a federal state within FPR Yugoslavia, upon the ratification of the Paris Peace Treaties on 15 September 1947 – which also created the Free Territory of Trieste.
+Initially, Pola's population of 45,000 was largely made up of ethnic Italians, however, between December 1946 and September 1947, the vast majority of Italians fled to Italy.
 Subsequently, the city's Croatian name, Pula, became the official name.
-Today the city of Pola or Pula is officially bilingual, Croatian and Italian, hence both Pula and Pola are official names.
+Today the city of Pula or Pola is officially bilingual, Croatian and Italian, hence both Pula and Pola are official names.
 Since the collapse of Yugoslavia in 1991, Pula has been part of the Republic of Croatia.